Sanglorian/orcus/Orcus Player Options - current.md

 An improvised weapon, including an unarmed strike, does 1d4 damage (one-handed) or 1d8 damage (two-handed), with no proficiency bonus on the attack.

-### Exotic Weapons

-At the moment, no particular exotic weapons are presented.
-If you take the Weapon Proficiency feat and would like to select an exotic weapon, work with your GM to design one.
-A simple rule of thumb to create an exotic weapon is to take a martial weapon and add either +1 to the proficiency bonus (maximum +3) **or** +2 to the damage die size (so a 1d6 damage weapon becomes a 1d8 damage weapon).

-For example, you could create a bastard sword exotic weapon by taking the longsword and giving it a 1d10 damage die instead of a 1d8 damage die, or a compound longbow by taking the longbow and giving it a +3 proficiency bonus instead of a +2 proficiency bonus.

 **Table - Simple Melee Weapons**

 | Name         | Range | Type   | Hand | Proficiency Bonus | Damage (dW) | Range | Cost (gp) | Weight (lb) | Buffs                       | Group             |